If you're a true chocoholic, this chocolate porridge recipe with Nutella delivers everything you want in a breakfast.

 Cocoa powder

-We would highly recommend using a good quality Dutch-processed, 100% cocoa powder like Valrhona, Callebaut or Ghirardelli.
+We would highly recommend using a good quality Dutch-processed, 100% natural cocoa powder like Valrhona, Callebaut or Ghirardelli.
 If you can't find these, use your cocoa powder of choice.

 Brown sugar (optional)